richardhenyash/perkulater/README.md

 * Thanks to help from Shaun at code instutute, [https://getbootstrap.com/docs/5.0/components/toasts/#usage], and [https://stackoverflow.com/questions/63515279/how-to-initialize-toasts-with-javascript-in-bootstrap-5]
+* https://stackoverflow.com/questions/43824382/custom-font-src-with-stripe/56985340 for using google foints with stripe.

 * [Vector Stock](https://www.vectorstock.com/) for the attractive dove logo.
 * [DataTables](https://datatables.net/) for the brilliant tables plug in.